 So that concludes our list of the “Top 5 iconic venues for afternoon tea in London“.
 How does this match up to your experience of the city?
 Have we missed your favourite location for a spot of tea?

-Next time you’re staying in the city, why not host your own afternoon tea in one of our London serviced apartments?
+Next time you’re staying in the city, why not host your own tea party in one of our London serviced apartments?
 Apartments such as the Grosvenor Square in Mayfair are beautifully presented, making them ideal for a lavish tea party.

 Hmmmm this all sounds very familiar to me: